TSA To Stop Taking Driver's Licenses from 9 U.S. States

 How To Prepare for a Flight

-The deadline had been set for mid-January, but the Department of Homeland Security hasn’t set firm guidelines in place, it’s expected that travelers will have at least four months notice before the changes go into effect.
+The deadline had been set for mid-January, but the Department of Homeland Security hasn't set firm guidelines in place, it's expected that travelers will have at least four months notice before the changes go into effect.
+Click here for more detailed information about the Department of Homeland Security's policies and updates.

 Note: This information was accurate as of Jan.
 4. Travelzoo will update our readers when there are updates to these new policies and new domestic air sales.